 The selling point of the AfterShokz Air is that you can listen to music without covering your ears, but the music will not sound particularly good.
 Sound quality largely depends on your cheekbones' anatomy (as the headphones vibrate the sound to your ears via your cheekbones).
 Still, all of our testers reported a relatively thin and tinny sound.
 If you need to leave your ears unencumbered, it is undoubtedly better than nothing, but don't expect a nuanced listening experience.

 The good news is that, unless you're an ultramarathoner, all of the buds we tested have batteries that can easily last through your workout.
 However, some are more forgiving towards those that forget to plug in their headphones in between workouts, or that want them to pull double duty for use while working or traveling.
 To test battery life we fully charged each model and then played the same playlist on a loop at 75% volume until the battery died.
 For the true wireless earbud models we focused on the amount of battery the buds themselves hold, rather than how much extra battery the charging cases hold.

 The Beats by Dre Powerbeats Pro and the JBL Reflect Mini 2 led our battery life testing, both lasting over 11 hours.
 The Powerbeats3 were close behind, managing to play music for 10 hours before dying.

-The Jabra Elite 75t, the Jabra Elite Active 75t, and the AfterShokz Trekz Air offered average battery life in our testing, all lasting about 7 hours, making their battery life performance just about average.
+The Jabra Elite 75t, the Jabra Elite Active 75t, and the AfterShokz Air all lasted about 7 hours, making their battery life performance just about average.

 The Jaybird Vista and the Apple AirPods Pro both lasted about 5 hours in our battery life tests.
 Though this is shorter than most of the competitors it is plenty of juice for getting through most workouts.
 Also, both models are true wireless and come with charging cases, so they can be recharged on the go.